From the Minister

 Our nature-based tourism approach aims to conserve and enhance the local environment and heritage.
 It also encourages people to look after the natural and cultural values that attract them to the region.

 In developing new experiences, operators will contribute to conservation programs such as restoring habitats, revegetation and rewilding projects.
 Through such partnerships, the use and enjoyment of our natural places will be increased, and revenue generated would be reinvested into critical conservation programs

 New nature-based tourism experiences will create opportunities for visitors to develop a sense of personal connection that will see them become life-long supporters and advocates of nature and heritage conservation.

-To learn more read the guiding principles and the case studies.
+To learn more read the guiding principles, the Friends of Parks South Australia Engagement Charter and the case studies.

 Applying for funding

 Before you apply:

 - Read the Guidelines to learn more about the fund, eligibility requirements, assessment criteria and the information you need to supply when submitting an application.